Rumex acetosella

 Rumex acetosella, commonly known as red sorrel, sheep's sorrel, field sorrel and sour weed, is a species of flowering plant in the buckwheat family Polygonaceae.
 Native to Eurasia including the British Isles, the plant and its subspecies are common perennial weeds.
 It has green arrowhead-shaped leaves and red-tinted deeply ridged stems, and it sprouts from an aggressive and spreading rhizome.
 The flowers emerge from a tall, upright stem.
 Female flowers are maroon in color.

 Description

 Rumex acetosella is a perennial herb which spreads via rhizomes.
 It has a slender and reddish, upright stem that is branched at the top, reaching a height of 50 cm.
 The arrow-shaped leaves are small, about 2.4-5 cm long and .5-2 cm wide, with pointed lobes at the base.
 It blooms during March to November, when yellowish-green (male) or reddish (female) flowers develop on separate plants at the apex of the stem, which develop into the red fruits (achenes).

 It should not be confused with the similarly named R. acerosella, which also contains oxalic acid and should not be eaten in excess.

+Names

+Rumex acetosella is frequently known by the common name sheep sorrel or sheep's sorrel, however species of Oxalis are also somewhat indiscriminately called by this name.